dhanagudipudi/OIG-Assignment/README.md

 # DA-IV-IOG-ASSIGNMENT
 # About

 This project is a data analysis exercise focused on identifying potential fraud, waste, or abuse in Medicaid claims.
 It involves exploratory data analysis (EDA), data cleansing, and transformation of multi-sheet healthcare data.
 The analysis includes provider-level payment and client metrics, outlier detection, and visual summaries.
-As request are the final results are compiled into a "Data product" named Medicaid_Fraud_Case_OIG_Investigated_Data.xlsx to support investigative insights in a realistic scenario.
+As request are the final results are compiled into a "Data product" named Medicaid_Fraud_Case_OIG_Investigated_Data.xlsx .

 # Installation